Can CBD affect metabolism?

 - Mitochondrial function – mitochondria convert sugars, fats and proteins into the energy that sustains our bodies.
 CBD regulates mitochondrial activity by specifying our ECS, which helps us achieve metabolic balance or homeostasis.

 - Activating brown fat – in a study published in the journal Molecular and Cellular Biochemistry – there searchers found that CBD can turn white fat into brown fat.
 This represents an excellent potential for CBD oil consumption in combination with a training and diet.

 - Regulation of insulin – increased insulin level can overload the liver and pancreas, causing an imbalance in the body.
 CBD has some potential to stabilize insulin levels, starting the process of slowing down weight gain.
 After a study was done, CBD was found to reduce cases of diabetes.

 - Suppresses appetite – while using CBD, follow a healthy diet to achieve better results.
 Of course, in addition to this, we hope that overweight people can exercise and exercise to achieve a better result in the weight loss process, in addition to a healthy lifestyle.

 In this regard, the extracts used in Pure For Life products are obtained with extraction at room temperature preserving the vital properties of the plant and increasing the potency of the product in which this extract is used.
-PURE5™‘s patented technology is a key component for the production of high quality products with high medical performance.
+PURE5™'s patented cannabis processing and extraction equipment is a key component for the production of high quality products with high medical performance.